I would like to introduce myself as your new BID chairman Mr Neil Strudwick

 I was delighted when Phil approached me to join the BID, as I feel I can offer my experience in retail, and also it will be good to be involved in all the great things that the BID already supports, and the projects that will be introduced in the future, whatever they may be.
 Watch this space..............

 Hi, my name is Sam Zambelli.
-I’ve been married to my wonderful husband for just over a year, but we actually met in Weymouth 18 years ago working together!
-We both live & work locally & love our town.
+I’ve been married to my wonderful husband for almost 4 years, & we met in Weymouth 18 years ago working together!
+We both live & work locally now & love our historic town of Dorchester!

 I grew up in Berkshire & have moved around many times in my life for different reasons.
 I’m so thankful now to be settled back in Dorset for good.

-My great passion is drawing & I do cartoons & caricatures in my spare time.
-I’ve raised a lot of money for charities selling my art even from a young age, & received an award from John major in 1998 for raising 35k for 60 different children’s charities.
+My great passion is drawing & I draw cartoons & caricatures in my spare time.
+I’ve raised a lot of money for charities selling my art even from a young age, & received an award from John Major in 1998 for raising 35k for 60 different children’s charities.

-I was thrilled to be asked to join the BID board by Phil last year.
+I was thrilled to be asked to join the BID board by Phil in 2018.
 I’m an active member of the community in every aspect & only want our amazing market town to thrive.
 So if I can be a part of helping to make important decisions, & raise awareness of all the great things the BID support, then I’m happy to give all I can.

 Hi, my name is Charlotte Spracklen and I am the Centre Manager at Brewery Square in Dorchester.
 I have a four year old daughter, and have lived in Dorchester all my life.
 I have a passion for Dorchester, tourism, the local community and local businesses and I'm so pleased to be a part of the outstanding BID which we have here in Dorchester.